pawan-nayar/software-content-demos/README.md

 * **Depth of Interaction** (from flip cards to quizzes to SVG workbenches).
 * **Depth of Instruction** (layered teaching, scaffolding, and cognitive progression).

+The shared content are samples, a reference exercise against a much larger 1000× ecosphere that builds on databases and headless CMS.
+These standalone HTMLs illustrate principles, while the real operating system scales across roles, personalization, user stages, context, needs, and industries.
+This repo is a window into that broader, adaptive, lifelong learning infrastructure.

 ---

 ## 📂 Repo Structure